oXis/DoublePulsarPayload/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with DoublePulsarePayload; see the file COPYING.
+You should have received a copy of the GNU General Public License along with DoublePulsarePayload; see the file LICENCE.
 If not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.